panrafal/chequer-php/DynamicObject.md

 * New dynamic property

 Note, that `Closures` are always bound to `$this` (the DynamicObject) - even when set on the parent object.
+This way they can behave as first-class methods of the DynamicObject and still have access to the parent object.

 Note also, that if the closure is set as a dynamic property it will NOT work as a getter/setter.
 `$object->someClosure = 'a';` will replace the closure by `'a'`.
 Any subsequent closure set this way will also NOT be bound to `$this`.
 So the best way to set closures is to use `unset($object->closure); $object->closure = ...` or `$object->addMethod()`.

+If you clone the object, all closures will be bounded to the new `$this`.
+As this is not a trivial matter, the current implementation may be buggy.

 ### Calling methods
 ```php